caredotcom/lesswatcher/README.md

-# CAVEAT:
+# DEPRECATION WARNING:
+This "lesswatcher" module is no longer being maintained.
+Others have continued to fork it and submit pull requests, so the code will remain visible here for the time being, but please consider using Grunt watch instead.

-This "lesswatcher" module was written before Grunt-based solutions had matured sufficiently to meet our specific requirements.
+Background: Lesswatcher was written before Grunt-based solutions had matured sufficiently to meet our specific requirements.
 Things, of course, have changed.
-At this point (Jan 2014), using grunt-contrib-watch, grunt-contrib-less and grunt-concurrent is almost certainly a better solution.
+At this point (since Jan 2014), using grunt-contrib-watch, grunt-contrib-less and grunt-concurrent is simply a better solution.
 Grunt watch even supports livereload out of the box.
-The current version of lesswatcher (0.2.0) may be the last, unless someone using it wants to take over its maintenance (in which case please contact me - cweekly).
+The current version of lesswatcher (0.2.0) is almost certainly the last release.
+It is reported to have problems on Windows.
+If someone using lesswatcher wants to take over as primary maintainer, please contact me - cweekly.
 Thanks!

 # Lesswatcher